We pick out ten young female players to watch in the coming year.

 Article top media content

-Women’s football is growing faster than ever and more and more young talents are emerging to challenge the established stars – we pick out ten to keep an eye on in 2022.
+Women's football was a headline act this year but a new generation is rising to challenge the established stars – we pick out ten to keep an eye on in 2023.

 This list was selected by UEFA.com and is not intended to rival more established awards.